clairton/unoapi-cloud/README.md

 RESTful API service with multi device support with a Whatsapp Cloud API format `https://developers.facebook.com/docs/whatsapp/cloud-api`.

-The media files are saved in file system at folder data with the session.
+The media files are saved in file system at folder data with the session or in redis.

 ## Send a Message